European Hormone Medal

 The documents should be submitted by email to the ESE Office by the closing date stated.

 Past Presidents of ESE will not be eligible for four years after their term of office ends.
-Previous recipients of the Geoffrey Harris and EJE Prize lectures will not be eligible for 3 years after their prize was awarded.
+Previous recipients of the Geoffrey Harris and EJE Award will not be eligible for 3 years after their award was received.

 The Chair of the jury will usually be the Chair of the ESE Science Committee and the jury is composed of the Chair, the ESE President and all of the official ECAS representatives from the societies represented within ECAS.
 The jury is formed each year and each jury member will have one vote (ie, one vote per Society).